simonmichael/hledger/hledger/hledger.m4.md

 - expanding shorthand account names to their full form, allowing easier data entry and a less verbose journal
 - adapting old journals to your current chart of accounts
-- experimenting with new account organisations, like a new hierarchy or combining two accounts into one
+- experimenting with new account organisations, like a new hierarchy
+- combining two accounts into one, eg to see their sum or difference on one line
 - customising reports

 Account aliases also rewrite account names in [account directives](#declaring-accounts).
 They do not affect account names being entered via hledger add or hledger-web.

+Account aliases are very powerful.
+They are generally easy to use correctly, but you can also generate invalid account names with them; more on this below.

 See also [Rewrite account names](rewrite-account-names.html).